FuelLabs/sway-libs/sway_libs/src/ownership/SPECIFICATION.md

 This function will store a new owner upon initalization.

+### `state()`

+This function will return the current state of ownership, whether it be initialized, uninitialized, or revoked.

 ### `transfer_ownership()`

 Only callable by the current owner, this function will transfer ownership to another user.